CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

    ![](./media/op-upd-11.png)

-7. To verify whether automatic VM guest patching has completed and the patching extension is installed on the VM, you can review the VM’s instance view.
+7. To verify whether automatic VM guest patching has been completed and the patching extension is installed on the VM, you can review the VM’s instance view.
 Copy the below command in the text editor.

    ```
    az vm get-instance-view --resource-group [resource group name] --name [virtual machine name]
    ```

 8. Replace **[virtual machine name]** with your virtual machine's name.
-The command will look similar to the below.
+The command will look similar to the one below.

    ```
    az vm get-instance-view --resource-group wafprod --name wafprok4syndc